helincao/Koala-programming-tutorial-by-chatgpt/chapter-1_Introduction to Coding and Computational Thinking.md

 Overall, learning to code can open up many new opportunities and possibilities, and it can provide a foundation for a rewarding and fulfilling career or personal pursuit.

-# 1.2 What is Computational Thinking?
+## 1.2 What is Computational Thinking?

-# What is Computational Thinking?

 Computational thinking is a way of solving problems and making decisions, using the same kinds of processes that a computer uses.
 It involves breaking a problem down into smaller pieces, identifying patterns and relationships, and using logical reasoning to develop solutions and make predictions.